edwiny/progref/design_patterns/principles.md

 **Cohesion** is the measure of how well a class is designed around a set of related functions.
 Unrelated functions means the class has low cohesion.

+The core of the principle is not about breaking the code into small isolated pieces.
+You gather what belongs to the same responsibility in one place, and then separate units with different responsibilities from one another.

+We're trying to avoid "God objects": objects that know everything and tries to do everything.

 ## Principle of Least Knowledge

 Talk only to your immediate friends.